NBA Trade Rumors: Andre Drummond, Reggie Jackson Deadline Deals In The Works?

 According to a CBS Sports report, while many top brass of the Pistons are down playing the idea of a possible trade, sources believe otherwise.

-Rumors have surfaced and been confirmed by very good sources, including ESPN’s Marc Stein that Detroit will NOT discourage trade inquiries for center Andre Drummond this week.
+Rumors have surfaced and been confirmed by very good sources, including ESPN’s Marc Stein that Detroit will not discourage trade inquiries for center Andre Drummond this week.

 Hearing more and more teams say today they believe Detroit will NOT discourage trade inquiries for center Andre Drummond this week.